wernerpyke/pyxel/docs/pyke_pyxel_API.md

   The width of the tilemap on the resource sheet tiles_high : int
-  The height of the tilemap on the resource sheet
+  The height of the tilemap on the resource sheet resource_tilemap_index : int
+  The index of the tilemap in the resource bundle

 <a id="pyke_pyxel.game.Game.start_music"></a>